 Hairless Cat Price

 To have a hairless cat, you can adopt her or buy her from a breeder.

 1. Adopting Hairless Cats

-To adopt this hairless feline, you can contact local animal rescue or visit a certain website that specializes on this cat.
+To adopt this hairless feline, you can contact the local animal rescue or visit a certain website that specializes in this cat.
 To adopt a hairless or bald cat, you need to pay about $100.
 It is affordable, but you have limited choices on the cat breed to adopt.

 2. Buying Hairless Cats from a Breeder

 To purchase a hairless cat from a breeder, you need to have at least $1000.
-It is expensive, but you will get healthy and high quality breed from the breeder.
+It is expensive, but you will get a healthy and high-quality breed from the breeder.
 In addition, you will be able to choose your favorite cat breed freely.

 Frequently Asked Questions